gregfoletta/articles.foletta.org/content/post/2020-06-15-afl-payouts-at-halftime.markdown

 # A tibble: 1 x 3
   .metric  .estimator .estimate
   <chr>    <chr>          <dbl>
-1 accuracy binary         0.783
+1 accuracy binary         0.784
 ```

-So 78.29% of the time the model predicts the correct result.
-That's good - but we need to remember that the model was generated from the same data so it's going to be optimistic, and the test accuracy is likley to be lower.
+So 78.4% of the time the model predicts the correct result.
+That's good, but we need to remember that the model was generated from the same data so it's going to be optimistic.
+THe test accuracy is likely to be lower.

 ## Model Coefficients

 We've looked at the outputs of the model: probabilities and accuracy.
 But what is the model actually telling us about the relationship between halftime differential and league to the probability of a win?
-Let's look at the coefficients of the logistic model to determine their relationsips.
+This is where the actual values of the model coefficients come in.
 Our logistic function will look as such:

 $$ p(X) = \frac{
     e^{\beta_0 + \beta_1 X_1 + \beta_2 X_2 + \beta_3 X_1 X_2}